Encapsia/encapsia-cli/README.md

 # TODO

+* Find a better way to force color mode e.g. for walkthrough.html than fiddling `encapsia.py`
 * Add sending files to views (once PR accepted)
 * Use click-web to create an encapsia webserve command??
 Put in a plugin?
 * Validate input to plugins uninstall